 For the correct back length, we are looking for lower back protection, but with enough clearance to stop the saddle interfering.
 The exact length is down to personal preference, your saddle type and its intended use.

 Sitting in your saddle, use your normal range of movement whilst riding and check if there is the necessary clearance.
-The width of 3/4 fingers between the body protector and the seat of the saddle is also a good guide to use.
+A hands width between the body protector and the seat of the saddle is a good guide to use.

 Traditionally there was a tendency to fit body protectors too long in the back and some people thought they were designed to cover coccyx, but that isn't the case!
 Most of the issues we see from badly fitting body protectors come from them being fitted too long.